confidential-containers/confidential-containers/quickstart.md

   runtimeClassName: kata
 ```

+With Confidential Containers, the workload container images are never downloaded on the host.
 For verifying that the container image doesn’t exist on the host you should log into the k8s node and ensure the following command returns an empty result:
 ```
 root@cluster01-master-0:/home/ubuntu# crictl  -r  unix:///run/containerd/containerd.sock image ls | grep bitnami/nginx
 ```
+You will run this command again after the container has started.

 Create a pod YAML file as previously described (we named it `nginx.yaml`) .